Psychosis Spectrum Test

 The PST has been used in several research studies, and the results have shown that it is a reliable and valid tool for assessing psychosis-spectrum disorders.
 For example, a study published in the journal Schizophrenia Bulletin in 2008 found that PST correctly identified people with psychosis-spectrum disorders with an accuracy of 85%.

 The PST is a useful tool for clinicians and researchers interested in assessing the risk of psychosis.
-However, it is essential to note that the PST is not a diagnostic tool.
+However, it is essential to note that PST is not a diagnostic tool.
 If you are concerned that you may have a psychosis-spectrum disorder, it is important to see a doctor for a clinical evaluation.

 References